splatterdodge98/spotify.py/README.md

 # Classes:

 Album: Corresponds to the Album JSON object given in the Spotify Web API documents, with some types omitted for simplicity's sake.
 Listed below are the object's attributes and their corresponding types:
     1. albumType: String.
 What "type" of album it is, "single", "album", or "compilation".
     2. artists: Dictionary of artists on the album, with the key being the name and the id being the value ({name:id})
-  3.
+    3. externalIds: A reference to the ExternalID Object, which contains all of the IDs for the associated Album.
+    4. externalUrls: 2-String Dictionary.
+URLs for the album, with the key being the 'location' (eg: Spotify/ITunes/etc.) and the actual url being the value. ({location:url})
+    5. genres: String Array.
+Each string is a genre that the album is associated with.
+    6. List<String>.
+Each string is a URL to an image associated with the album.
+    7. name: String.
+The name of the album.
+    8. releaseDate: DateTime.
+CThe Date and Time an album was released, with a structure of: (YYYY-MM-DD HH:MM:SS.SSZ)
+    9. tracks: 2-String Dictionary.
+Contains all of the tracks associated with the dictionary, with their name being the key, and id being the value.
+Show here iis the structure: ({name:id})
+    10. URI: String.
+The Spotify URI for the Album.

 Artist: Corresponds to the Album JSON Object given in the Spotify Web API documents, as well as the simplified version.
 Listed below are the object's attributes and their corresponding types: